L-Joli/Generative_AI_Research_49460386/README.md

 Includes all quantitative analyses, datasets, and results.

 > ⚠️ **Important:** Do not modify interview results.
 These files contain personal data and must remain unchanged.

+## Contributing
+Future collaborators are welcome to contribute by opening a pull request with clear descriptions of changes, while respecting data privacy and not altering protected files.